Finance & Insurance · Las Vegas, NV

 US Auto Title Loan

 US Auto Title Loan in Las Vegas, NV has been the subject of 0 OSHA workplace inspections and 0 citations since 2010, according to enforcement records from the U.S. Department of Labor.
-The employer also has Wage and Hour Division (WHD) compliance actions on record, covering Fair Labor Standards Act enforcement including minimum wage and overtime violations.
-Industry sector: Finance & Insurance.
+Federal wage-and-hour enforcement records also show 35 WHD violations against this employer under the Fair Labor Standards Act.
 All enforcement data below is sourced from the DOL public enforcement databases at data.dol.gov.

 What the Data Says About US Auto Title Loan